Zen to Go Logo

 • Delegating with confidence: Give autonomy and empower the team to make their own decisions.

-• Showing vulnerability: Admit mistakes and show they're human.
-This creates incredible trust and closeness.
+• Showing vulnerability: Admit mistakes and be human.
+This generates incredible trust and closeness.

 • Defending their people: Protect the team from external pressures and ensure they have everything necessary to succeed.